Ця сторінка також доступна українською.

 Inscriptions in Polish and German also appear on matzevot surviving in or recovered to both of Rohatyn’s Jewish cemeteries.
 In each case, the information is limited to the deceased’s name, birth and death dates, and in one case, his profession.
 The Polish or German inscription always appears on the reverse side of the matzevah; usually a longer Hebrew epitaph appears on the front side.
 All of these examples date from the 1930s, in the interwar period when Rohatyn was under Polish rule.
 The German language epitaph seen here probably reflects the residual connection between Rohatyn Jews and the Austrian Empire which had vacated Galicia only two decades earlier.

 During the interwar period, the trends toward incised lettering and away from sculptural decoration (in part prompted by the use of harder stone materials) also contributed to a reduction in the length of epitaphs on many matzevot, but some continued in the lengthy and flamboyant style of earlier years, including poetry and acrostics.
-A complete pink granite tombstone recovered from under vul.
+A complete pink sandstone tombstone recovered from under vul.
 Drahomanova in Rohatyn in 2016 is a good example: the epitaph begins with four lines identifying the deceased woman by name and lineage, and the date of her death:

 Chana, daughter of the esteemed deceased,